zenio/festline.github.io/_pages/faq.md

 **Can I at least prove that I've done a good job?**

-Yes, if you finish in top-100 accoring to the final course rating.
+Yes, if you finish in top-100 according to the final course rating.
 Your name will be [immortalized](rating).